jdhitsolutions/MyTasks/README.md

 Get-Mytask -Completed | Archive-MyTask
 ```

-There is an option to archive tasks when you run `Complete-MyTask`.
+There is an option to archive tasks when you run [Complete-MyTask](./docs/Complete-MyTask.md).
 There are no commands in this module for working with the archived XML file at this time.
 Or you can completely delete a task with `Remove-MyTask`.

 ## Email Reminders

 If you are running this module on a Windows platform that includes the PSScheduledJob module, you can create a scheduled PowerShell job that will send you a daily email with tasks that are due in 3 days or less.
 The default is a plain text message but you can also send it as HTML.
-Use the `Enable-EmailReminder` command to set up the job.
+Use the [Enable-EmailReminder](./docs/Enable-EmailReminder.md) command to set up the job.

 You should read full help and examples for all commands as well as the [about_MyTasks](./docs/about_MyTasks.md) help file.